"There

 that he may dip his finger in water to cool me.

-This page is dedicated to the memory of Oscar.
+This page is dedicated to the memories of Oscar and of As, Shep and Elektra.

 see: http://www.saintlazarus.org.uk/history.htm